CyTechNomad/PipeDream/README.md

    http://localhost:8080
    ```

-3. Grant microphone permissions in your browser and begin streaming audio to Discord
+3. Grant permissions to capture tab audio in your browser and begin streaming to Discord

 ## Development